Do you need to automatically create custom fields when publishing your WordPress posts?

 There are many ways to use custom fields.
 You’ll find a list of helpful ideas in our custom fields tips, tricks, and hacks guide.

 Sometimes you’ll want a custom field to be created automatically whenever you publish a post.
-This is especially true when you’re adding functionality to WordPress so you can use it as more than a simple blog.
+This is especially true when you’re adding functionality to WordPress so that you can use it as more than a simple blog.

 We used this method when creating a gallery website.
 We wanted to store short URLs for each item submitted to the gallery.
 So we automatically created a custom field to store the short URL when each post was published.